faiz-gear/faiz-gear/README.md

 - I am a **Web developer👨🏻‍💻.**
 - I like to use a variety of useful **computer software** and build  **beautiful web site.**
 - I used to dream of being a docter.But **the reality made me have to learn a technology💻.**
-- I'm proud to say that **I can succesfully center a element with css😋**.
+- I'm proud to say that **I can succesfully center a element with css😋**.please look at the code below;
 ```
 #faiz-gear {
   position: earth;